Last Updated on December 19, 2020 by Rakesh Gupta

-If you want the step-by-step guide to creating the above flow, then check out this article Survey Powered by Visual Workflow.
+If you want the step-by-step guide to creating the above flow, then check out this article Survey Powered by Lightning Flow.

-- Save the Flow (Type: – Flow) with name Survey and close the canvas.
+- Save the Flow (Type: – Flow) with the name Survey and close the canvas.

 - Don’t forget to activate the Flow by clicking on the Activate button.